Fogel Scholarship

-The 2025-2026 McCourt School of Public Policy Fogel Scholarship is made possible by generous support from triple Hoya and McCourt School Advisory Board member David Fogel (F’93, L’97, MBA’97).
-The Scholarship provides up to two incoming students enrolled in McCourt School graduate programs with financial support toward the completion of their graduate education, alongside with opportunities to engage in rigorous policy research at one of the nation’s leading think tanks.
+The McCourt School of Public Policy is pleased to invite applicants for the 2026-27 Fogel Scholarship.
+Made possible by generous support from triple Hoya and McCourt School Advisory Board member David Fogel (F’93, L’97, MBA’97), the Scholarship provides one incoming student enrolled in a McCourt School graduate program with financial support toward the completion of their graduate education, alongside with opportunities to engage in policy at one of the nation’s leading think tanks.

-Fogel Scholarship recipients receive an annual tuition scholarship of up to $25,000 toward one of the McCourt School’s five graduate programs (EMPL, MPP, MS-DSPP, MPM and MIDP), and a research internship with $3,000 stipend to engage on pressing policy questions with select scholars, economists, political scientists and foreign policy specialists at the American Enterprise Institute (AEI).
+Fogel Scholarship recipients receive an annual tuition scholarship of up to $25,000 toward one of the McCourt School’s four graduate programs (MPP, MS-DSPP, MPM, MIDP), and a potential Spring semester-long internship with $3,000 stipend to engage on pressing policy questions with select scholars, economists, political scientists, foreign policy specialists, and non-profit professionals at the American Enterprise Institute (AEI).

-Once selected, Fogel Scholarship recipients will be matched with AEI Research Faculty for a semester-long internship.
-Matching will be conducted based on students’ alignment with research needs and areas of interest across policy areas that include economics, health care, poverty studies, foreign and defense policy, education, politics and public opinion, society and culture.
+In the first semester of their graduate program, Fogel Scholarship recipients will have the opportunity to apply for and interview with AEI for a Spring semester internship.
+If selected, the recipient will have a semester-long (12 weeks) internship in Spring 2027.
+Matching will be conducted based on students’ alignment with research and business-side needs and the students’ areas of interest across policy areas that include economics, health care, poverty studies, foreign and defense policy, education, politics and public opinion, and society and culture, as well as operations roles including with AEI’s Editing, Media Relations, and Coalitions departments.
 The American Enterprise Institute is a public policy think tank dedicated to defending human dignity, expanding human potential, and building a freer and safer world.
 The work of its scholars and staff advances ideas rooted in their belief in democracy, free enterprise, American strength and global leadership, solidarity with those at the periphery of society, and a pluralistic, entrepreneurial culture.
+AEI is committed to making the intellectual, moral, and practical case for expanding freedom, increasing individual opportunity, and strengthening the free enterprise system in America and around the world.

 Application